-All of the bulk glass utilizing exemption 13(a) incorporated into T&M equipment are COTS parts.
+All of the bulk glass utilizing exemption 13(b) incorporated into T&M equipment are COTS parts.
 T&M manufacturers are entirely reliant to their suppliers to identify alternatives.

-It is estimated that 2 years are needed to evaluate the suitability of potential alternatives and that additional 3-5 years are needed for implementing the substitution or concentration reduction of RoHS restricted substances, depending on the complexity of the product, if a substitution candidate could be identified.
+It is estimated that between 6 months to 1 year are needed to evaluate the suitability of potential alternatives and that additional 3-5 years are needed for implementing the substitution or concentration reduction of RoHS restricted substances, depending on the complexity of the product, if a substitution candidate could be identified.

-As the companies do not manufacture the optical glass parts incorporated into test and measurement equipment and purchase the most parts from the respective suppliers, implementing a re-design require longer timelines to convert the entire portfolio and will incur significant cost increases.
-The change would involve researching an alternate material, assembling it into a test product, and evaluating the new product for functionality, hardware and software performance, reliability, EMC, safety, manufacturability etc.
+As the companies do not manufacture the filter glass parts incorporated into test and measurement equipment and purchase the most parts from the respective suppliers, implementing a re-design requires longer timelines to convert the entire portfolio and will incur significant cost increases.
+The change would involve researching an alternate material, assembling it into a test product, and evaluating the new product for functionality, hardware and software performance, reliability, EMC, safety, manufacturability, etc.

 Therefore, the T&M Coalition member companies have indicated that the implementation of substitution or concentration reduction of lead would cost approximately [CONF.]
-EUR (rounded), including validation and testing, engineering, quality and administrative costs This also includes incremental investment necessary to characterize potential substitutes, and where practicable, tailor production processes to assure existing product's published specifications can be maintained.
-These additional costs will be partly transferred to customers over the next few years after the potential non-renewal, mainly due to the use of specialty components.
+EUR (rounded),15 including validation and testing, engineering, quality, and administrative costs.
+This also includes incremental investment necessary to characterize potential substitutes, and where practicable, tailor production processes to assure existing product's published specifications can be maintained.

 In reality, the switching costs are likely to be much larger than the estimate above.
 By making use of the market share of about 70% covered in this SEA, we can extrapolate a total switching cost of [CONF.]
 EUR (= [CONF.]
-EUR \ 1/70%) for all manufacturers of test and measurement equipment industrial products.
+EUR 1/70%) for all manufacturers of test and measurement equipment industrial products.